Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: kSZ velocity reconstruction

-This systematic can arise from physical effects such as CMB or galaxy lensing as well as relativistic effects modulating point source number counts (e.g.~\cite{Planck:2020qil}).
+In the second line we have assumed that $\Theta^{M}$ is the sole contribution to the correlation with $\delta^g$.
+This type of systematic can arise from physical effects such as CMB or galaxy lensing as well as relativistic effects modulating point source number counts (e.g.~\cite{Planck:2020qil}).
 It can also arise from instrumental systematics such as anisotropic beams or anisotropic levels of foreground removal.
 Likewise, systematics and physical effects in the galaxy survey that modulate a component correlated with the CMB $\delta^P = P(\hat{n}) \Theta^P (\hat{n})$ lead to a mean estimator response:

+Again, in the second line we assume that $\delta^P$ is the sole source of correlation with $\Theta$.
 A physical effect leading to this is the relativistic modulation of number counts.
 Systematic effects include extinction, redshift calibration errors, anisotropic depth, and background effects where e.g. the presence of nearby stars makes it difficult to isolate extragalactic sources.
-A variety of potential foregrounds and systematics were considered in Ref.~\cite{Cayuso2023} and shown to make only small contributions to the estimator mean.
-Below, we evaluate the estimator response to templates for various physical and systematic effects. \item {\bf Higher order noise bias:} There are additional contributions to the estimator variance presented in Eq.~\eqref{eq:est_harm_power} beyond those we have considered here~\cite{Giri:2020pkk}.
+In any of the cases described above, the estimator response is proportional to the reconstruction monopole.
+We utilize this observation below. \item {\bf Higher order noise bias:} There are additional contributions to the estimator variance presented in Eq.~\eqref{eq:est_harm_power} beyond those we have considered here~\cite{Giri:2020pkk}.
 These arise from $\langle \Theta^{\rm kSZ} \delta^g \Theta^{\rm kSZ} \delta^g\rangle$.
 The disconnected components of this correlator are referred to, in analogy with CMB lensing, as the $N^{(1)}$ bias; the connected component due to non-linear clustering is referred to as the $N^{(3/2)}$ bias.
 These effects are only relevant in the high-signal-to-noise regime, and will not be discussed further here. \end{itemize}